cvan/blog/_2014-07-29-password-reset.md

 Saved the best for first.
 Anything I entered in the email field was copied into the email field for the Password Reset form.
 As it should be.

 From the Password Reset screen, when I provided a valid email, I was redirected to [`/login?email=legit%40email.biz`](https://www.airbnb.com/login?email=legit%40email.biz).
-Using a querystring parameter, my email was prefilled.
+Using a query-string parameter, my email was prefilled.
 Fantastic.

 #### ☹ Bad